opendocsg/slw-judgments-backfill/2008_SGHC_38/report.md

  Where an action, a cause or a matter has been discontinued under paragraph (5) or (6), the Court may, on application, reinstate the action, cause or matter, and allow it to proceed on such terms as it thinks just.
 (Note: paragraph (6) is the automatic discontinuance O 21 r 2(6) which is set out at [7].

-13     The applicable guidelines governing reinstatement of a discontinued action were set out by Judith Prakash J in _Moguntia-Est Epices SA v Sea-Hawk Freight Pte Ltd_ [2003] 4 SLR 429 (“ _Moguntia_ ”).
+13     The applicable guidelines governing reinstatement of a discontinued action were set out by Judith Prakash J in _Moguntia-Est Epices SA v Sea-Hawk Freight Pte Ltd_ <span class="citation">[2003] 4 SLR 429</span> (“ _Moguntia_ ”).
 In summary, they are as follows:

  (a) whether the plaintiff is innocent of any significant failure to conduct the case with expedition prior to the trigger date ( i.e. the date of the last step in the action).